cairin/YODA/Conceptual/Group+9+--+The+Fourier+Awakens.md

 ------------

 Section I:
-- [ ] Change "'template'" to "`template'"
+- [x] Change "'template'" to "`template'".
-- [ ] Paragraph 3: don't give the full reference in the text.
+- [x] Paragraph 3: don't give the full reference in the text.
 Simply say: "DDS was first proposed in 1971 by Tierney, et. al [3]".
 - [ ] Equation 1: have a look at [link](http://www.mash.dept.shef.ac.uk/Resources/web-rcostheta-alphaetc.pdf)
 - [ ] It might help you to analyse the DDS process:
   1. Integrate the frequency by means of first-order Euler to obtain phase.